Wests Future Stars

 Uniform Costs

-• Additional competition uniform costs exist, specific to sport requirements, which athletes will need to purchase through the online store from the official uniform supplier, Aceit.
-The required items will be identified at the sport program induction.
+• Additional competition uniform costs exist, specific to sport program requirements, which athletes will need to purchase.
+The required items, if not listed below, will be identified at the sport program induction.

 • Athletes may purchase additional Academy items, that includes Hoodie, Socks, Towel, Sports Bag, Backpacks, and Active Wear.